-A new Truck File can be created in that will automatically populate the necessary header columns and allow manual input of all data.
-Use the Transportation Modeler Truck File Fields Table to assist in completing the required columns.
+A new Truck File can be created that will automatically populate the necessary header columns and allow manual input of all data.
+Use the TransportationModeler Truck File Fields Table to assist in completing the required columns.

-Create/Update a TM Truck File.
+Create/Update a Truck File:

-- Select File > New > Truck from the menu. - A new spreadsheet will display with the required column headings. - Enter the vehicle data directly into the spreadsheet, or (double) left click on the first cell to open the Truck Dialog box, allowing entry of all necessary data per vehicle. - Geocode the completed file to locate the Lat/Long, if needed (Ref.
+- 1. Click File > New > Truck from the menu. - 2.
+A new spreadsheet will display with the required column headings. - 3.
+Enter the vehicle data directly into the spreadsheet, or double-click on the first cell to open the Truck Dialog box, allowing entry of all necessary data per vehicle. - 4.
+Geocode the completed file to locate the Lat/Long, if needed (Ref.
 Geocoding Records).